Location: Winther Hall 6035

 Phone: (262) 472-1380

-Students take the Foundations Block courses prior to applying to the College of Education and Professional Studies.
+Students take the Foundations Block courses prior to applying for formal Admission to Professional Education in the College of Education and Professional Studies.
 Students are part of a cohort group experience that includes three courses in the social and psychological foundations of education and a fieldwork placement in a diverse school.
 For more information about the fieldwork placement, see below.

-Once you have met the eligibility requirements shown above, please visit the Educational Foundations Office in Winther Hall Room 6035 to receive permission to enroll in your Foundations Block courses.
+Once you meet the eligibility requirements listed above, please visit the Educational Foundations Department in Winther Hall, room 6035, to receive permission to enroll in the Foundations Block courses.

 A central component of the Introduction course is the fieldwork requirement.
 Students spend 50 hours in a diverse educational setting.
 These hours partially fulfill the Wisconsin Department of Public Instruction requirement for pre-clinical experiences and human relations.

 Most fieldwork placements are in Milwaukee schools, where students spend eight full days in the classrooms.
-Transportation to the assigned sites is by bus or carpool, as arranged in class.
+Students are responsible for their own transportation to the assigned site and should make arrangements as soon as possible.

 The Introduction course instructors serve as university supervisors for this fieldwork experience, and cooperating teachers complete evaluations of the students.

-The College of Education & Professional Studies has a multi-phase portfolio process demonstrating student proficiency on the inTASC Standards.
-The Foundations Block is where students complete the Phase 2 portfolio for admission to Professional Education.
-A second component of the Introduction course is the Phase II portfolio.
-For more information on this portfolio, please see the portfolio guide in the link below.
+The College of Education and Professional Studies has a multi-phase portfolio process demonstrating student proficiency on the inTASC Standards.
+The Foundations Block is where students complete the Phase 2 portfolio for Admission to Professional Education.
+This is the second component of the Introduction course, in addition to the fieldwork component above.
+For more information on this portfolio, please see the portfolio guide.